garyfleming/product-engineering/estimates.md

 ^ If this is your approach to estimation, I've got great news: you'll probably be just as well off just not doing it.
 If your estimates don't feed back into a meaningful decision making process, if you don't look at the gamut of things you can estimate, you can probably just skip it.
 ^ Even if you do engage a little more, I'm going to argue that just focussing on time isn't as useful as other techniques.

 ---

+# I don't.

+^ This is based on experience.
+The teams I work with are highly effective, they're great at delivery, they have wildly successful products in their context, and they don't estimate.
+Anything.
+Ever.

+---